symfony/symfony-docs/logging.rst

                 ->level('error');
         };

-This defines a *stack* of handlers and each handler is called in the order that it's defined.
+This defines a *stack* of handlers and each handler is called in the order that it is defined.

 .. note::